 Veterans are interviewed in private settings throughout Marin County.
-The founder of this project is Nicholas Elsbree, a Marin County high school student.
-The majority of the interviews will be conducted by Nicholas Elsbree and other high school students from Marin County.
-Prior Marin veterans’ interviews by Brent Ainsworth of the Novato Patch, and students from the St. Marks School in San Rafael will also be made available on this site.
+The founder of this project is Nicholas Elsbree, a former Marin County high school student (Marin Catholic Class of 2013).
+The project is now administered by Peter Jake Daniels, a Sir Francis Drake High School student.
+The majority of the interviews will be conducted by Marin County high school students.
+Prior Marin veteran interviews by Bay Area journalists, Brent Ainsworth, Janis Mara and Joe Wolfcale, will also be made available on this site, along with narratives completed by St. Mark’s School students.
 All interviews are recorded on audio tape and/or video tape, transcribed and a narrative is created.
 A printed narrative is provided to the veteran as a personal history.
 A copy of the narrative is sent to the Marin History Museum for storage.
 All interviews that are videotaped are sent to the Library Congress along with the accompanying DVDs/tapes and papework for the official archives.
 The written narratives are also shared at the annual Veteran’s Day Celebration hosted by Building Better Citizens for America (BBCA).
 The goal is to interview every living Marin veteran and record their stories for future generations.